Performance of the CMS electromagnetic calorimeter in pp collisions at $\sqrt{s}$ = 13 TeV: Response, monitoring, and corrections

 A dedicated light-monitoring system~\cite{Anfreville:2007zz, Zhang:2005ip}, using lasers, is used to measure the transparency of each crystal and the photodetector response.
 During the data taking, the laser light is injected exploiting the LHC abort gap and a full cycle of the monitoring system takes 40 minutes.
 A blue laser, with a wavelength of 447\unit{nm}, which is close to the peak of the lead tungstate scintillation light spectrum, is used to measure and correct for changes in crystal transparency and photodetector response.
 Additional lasers with different wavelengths provide complementary transparency measurements that are used as a cross-check of the blue laser ones, but they are not used in the derivation of the laser correction.
 Light from a light-emitting diode is also injected in the EE to keep the photodetector active even in the absence of collisions thus stabilizing the photodetector response (Section 4.3.2 of \cite{Chatrchyan:2008zzk}).
 The laser light is injected into each crystal by optical fibres via a series of splitters.
 The last splitter divides the light into 200 fibres, each connected to a crystal, and two fibres that inject the light into PN diodes used to measure the amplitude of the laser light pulse.
 This group of 202 fibres is referred to as a "harness".
 The variation in transparency is obtained by measuring the ratio of the light measured by the photodetectors and by the reference PN diodes, so that the transparency variation estimation is not affected by pulse-to-pulse variations in the laser amplitudes.

 The evolution of the ECAL response to laser light between 2011 and 2018 is shown in Fig.~\ref{fig:TransparenncyEvolution}.
 By construction the first point is set to 1, and points with different colours correspond to different $\eta$ regions.
 The response change observed in the ECAL channels is up to 10\% in the EB and reaches up to 50\% at $\abs{\eta}=2.5$, the limit of the tracker coverage.
 The response change is up to 98\% in the highest $\eta$ region, above $\abs{\eta}=2.7$.
+This loss in transparency, together with the pileup, has a significant impact in the resolution in this region as reported in Section~\ref{subsec:performance:energy}.
 The recovery of the crystal response during periods without collisions is visible.

 As mentioned in Section~\ref{sec:reconstruction}, a time-dependent correction factor $LC_{i}(t)$, applied to the measurements of the energy deposited in the $i$th crystal at time $t$, is derived from the ratio of the initial response to laser light of the crystal at the start of the first year of data taking ($R_{i}(0)$) to the response ($R_{i}(t)$) at the time $t$ as follows: